Waffen-SS veterans in post-war Germany: Research

 While literature about the Waffen-SS and its performance during the war in post-war Germany was plentiful, some of it extremely uncritical, research into the organisation's influence in post-war Germany is less extensive.
 German historian Bastian Hein published Die SS.
 Geschichte und Verbrechen in 2015 which, in its final chapter, deals with the post-war years and the trials and career paths of former members.
 Two German historians, Jan Erik Schulte and Michael Wildt, published Die SS nach 1945: Entschuldungsnarrative, populäre Mythen, europäische Erinnerungsdiskurse in 2018, which deals with the post-war trials and the influence and connections former Waffen-SS veterans enjoyed in Germany.
 It also touches on the attempts to mythologise the Waffen-SS and the attempts to change its perception in popular culture.

 Modern research in Germany has come to the conclusion that, from a military point of view, the impact of the Waffen-SS has been greatly exaggerated.
 According to Bastian Hein, the author of Die SS.
 Geschichte und Verbrechen (The SS: History and Crime), associated with the German Chancellery, the Waffen-SS was not an elite formation, given that at any one time it had no more than 370,000 members.
 This accounted for just four percent of the strength of the German armed forces during World War II, and that it made virtually no contribution in the first years of the war, when Germany was generally victorious.
 He argues that the fanaticism of the SS led to high losses but limited military success.
 According to historian George Stein, the Waffen-SS never obtained total "independence of command", nor was it ever a "serious rival" to the German Army.
 Even though it underwent rapid war-time expansion, even at its peak the Waffen-SS remained under 10% of the Wehrmacht.

+Pensions

+SS veterans have been reported to be receiving pensions for war injuries.